English

 o write simple sentences.

 The program is followed until every child can read fluently, confidently and with understanding.
-As well as whole group teaching, top up sessions take place to accelerate and consolidate phonics understanding.
+As well as whole group teaching, top up sessions take place to enable children to accelerate and consolidate their phonics understanding so that they can keep up with their peers.

-In addition to RWI, and in order to develop and extend children’s reading comprehension, one English session per week is dedicated to reading comprehension from the class book.
-Tier 2 vocabulary is also shared and children are encouraged to use those words in their written work.
+In addition to RWI, and in order to develop and extend children’s reading comprehension, in Y2 one English session per week is dedicated to reading comprehension focused on the class books.
+Tier 2 vocabulary is also shared and practised to develop and extend children’s vocabulary bank.
+They are then encourage to apply their vocabulary knowledge and understanding to their written work.
+These sessions help to prepare Y2 children for their transition into KS2 as they build towards our ‘Talk for Reading’ programme which is taught daily in Y3 – Y6.

 Writing